-Task 1.4 Final year report
+Task 3 Final year report

-To be completed in the 36th month of the project, this report will describe the achievements of the Design Study and will include a detailed comparison of all sites and experiments considered.
+To be completed in the 24th month of the project, this report will describe the achievements of the Design Study and will include a detailed comparison of all sites and experiments considered.
 Based on the findings, a recommendation will be made for the feasibility of the project with respect to scientific performance, underground construction, engineering infrastructure, and cost.
-This will include a CDR for the facilities and storage vessels selected.

-1.3.2.
 WP2 - Underground infrastructures and engineering

 The WP focuses on the technical issues of underground large-scale civil engineering needed to host large volume instruments considered in the DS.
-The purpose of this WP is

-- to assess the feasibility of large underground cavern in six potential European sites to host large volume detectors of each target liquid, - to select a subset of candidate sites (so called "promising" sites) and - to perform more detailed feasibility studies of the excavation of large-scale cavities in those "promising" sites.

-The main deliverable will be a feasibility document containing the scientific and technical information related to excavation of large caverns in those sites.
-Its PERT diagram is shown in Figure 5.
+The purpose of this WP is to assess the feasibility of large underground caverns in seven potential European sites to host large volume detectors of each target liquid.
+The main deliverable will be a feasibility document containing the scientific and technical information related to excavation of large caverns in those sites, addressing the technical and legal feasibility, the total associated cost $(\pm 30\%)$ of the infrastructure and total time of technical realization $(\pm 1 \text{ year})$.
+It is foreseen that each site will receive a lump sum in order to perform its study.

 A report, subject to commercial confidentiality where appropriate, with conceptual designs of the underground cavities will be delivered, recommending the sites that are technically suitable for large excavations and if relevant which target liquids can be envisaged in a particle location.
 Estimates for costs of cavern and access excavations will be included.
 A critical comparison of these costs, pointing out potential relative and absolute cost differences, will be included in the report.

-In each country involved there will be two participants: a scientific institute and a technical (engineering)
+In each site involved there will be two partners: a scientific institute and a technical (engineering) partner.

-partner.
 The role of the technical partner is to prepare the technical part of the design and to study the feasibility of the rock construction.
 The role of the scientific partner is to provide scientific expertise for the design, particularly outlining the requirements and preferences of the experiments and acting as a link between the technical partner and the scientific community.
-All countries need their own local participants for the site studies, because the local conditions are very specific and different in each participating country (See for example Figure 6 to illustrate difference in bedrock), considering both geology and default host and access.
+All countries need their own local participants for the site studies, because the local conditions are very specific and different in each participating country (See for example Figure 5 to illustrate difference in bedrock), considering both geology and default host and access.

-Figure 6 Bedrock conditions in Europe.
+Figure 5 Bedrock conditions in Europe.
 Conditions vary substantially from one location to another.

-All partners of DS will commit to work together and share data whenever possible, experience and expertise.
+All partners of DS will work cooperatively and share data whenever possible, experience and expertise.
 The work is started with the underground sites shown in Table 2.
-The first goal of the DS is to guarantee that each of the six European sites has been investigated with the same level of detail.
-This is important in order to allow a coherent and fair comparison of the pros and cons of the potential sites.
-Hence, in a pre-feasibility study phase all sites will be investigated in order to reach the same level of understanding of their potential for very large excavations.
+The goal of the DS is to investigate each of the seven sites to a similar level of detail.
+It is important to allow a coherent and fair comparison of the pros and cons of the potential sites.
+Hence, in a feasibility study phase all sites will be investigated in order to reach the same level of understanding of their potential for very large excavations.
 This DS will include special requirements of the experiments, as well as plans for normal insulation, ventilation, power and other building technical tasks.
 The interface to the local host infrastructure (mine, tunnel) and the access from the surface will also be studied.
 The scientific preferences and requirements will be studied in parallel with the technical studies by scientists in the community in the other WPs.
 Detailed executive designs are out of scope of this DS, since it is a normal practice to include them in the construction budget.